Kibo/filemanager-js/README.md

 ## Development

-- There is method 'onSelect()' in file /src/components/Filemenager.vue.
-The method return URL of selected file.
+- There is method _onSelect()_ in file _/src/components/Filemenager.vue_.
+It returns an URL of selected file.

 ### Node type